 Passenger transportation in Yavapai County is currently provided by a mix of transit providers.
-Three agencies provide fixed-route public transit service, and small operators provide general-public demand-response, NEMT, or client-only services.
+Three agencies provide fixed-route public transit service, and small operators provide generalpublic demand-response, non-emergency medical transportation (NEMT), or client-only services.
 The services provide a basic level of transit service that previous plans note do not fully address the region's travel needs.
 Intercity travel within and outside of the county is limited, as are transit connections to major employers, and services to small communities throughout the county such as Ash Fork, Seligman, and Black Canyon City are unavailable.